Mrs. Lisa Kimberly

 Research has shown that students are able to focus and do their best work when they have a certain level of autonomy in their learning environment.
 This includes being able to use a workspace that works best for them, whether it's at the family dinner table, cozied up in a chair, or even spread out in a small space on a carpeted floor.
 Classrooms across the nation are changing the way student work-spaces look.

 As this is B23's startup year, our flexible seating classroom is entirely teacher-funded.
 Please join me in making our classroom a successful learning space for every child!
-In order to maintain a curated environment of true seating choice, I welcome donations of any of the following new or gently used items:
+In order to maintain a curated environment of true seating choice, I welcome donations of new or gently-used chairs, cushions, tables, or area rugs.

 Mrs. Lisa Kimberly